Washboard Chaz: Early life and Colorado

 Chaz moved to Boulder, Colorado in 1975, where he played with local bands including the Ophelia Swing Band, Prosperity Jazz Band, Judy Roderick and the Forebears, BBQ Bob & Washboard Chaz, and Bleecker Street.

 Chaz resided in and was mayor of Gold Hill, Colorado, where he often played at the Gold Hill Inn, a hotel and restaurant founded in 1872, which hosts weekly music and has hosted popular blue grass bands including Peter Rowan and John Hartford and the founders of Leftover Salmon.

-After briefly living in Kansas City, Chaz settled in New Orleans in 2000 and began performing regularly with the city's local music scene, including sitting in on Jackson Square with other local musicians including jazz tubist Anthony Lacen aka Tuba Fats.
+After briefly living in Kansas City, Chaz settled in New Orleans in 2000 and began performing regularly with the city's local music scene, including sitting in on Jackson Square with other local musicians including jazz tubist Anthony Lacen Tuba Fats.

 New Orleans

 After moving to New Orleans, Chaz formed the Washboard Chaz Blues Trio in 2001, performing Piedmont finger-style, Delta, and Chicago blues.
 Their discography includes Courtyard Blues (2002), Dog Days (2004), Hard Year Blues (2006), and Live at the Spotted Cat (2015).